hyperledger/besu-docs/docs/Reference/API-Methods.md

 #### Returns

-`result: list` - Accounts (participants) in the accounts permissions list.
+`result: list` - Accounts (participants) in the accounts allowlist.

 !!! example